Handicap & Rules

 Penalty relief (one stroke) MUST be taken (Rule 17.1d – Relief for ball in penalty area).
 As

-another option in casual play only, relief may be taken by using the drop area provided on the
+another option in casual play only (must not be used if playing in a tournament or posting of scores on Golf Canada Handicap), relief may be taken by using the drop area provided on the

 5. Protection of Young Trees (staked or fenced): If a player’s ball lies anywhere on the course